-Whistleblowing

-Whistle blowing is a mechanism by which adults can voice their concerns in good faith, without fear of repercussion.
+Whistleblowing is a mechanism by which adults can voice their concerns in good faith, without fear of repercussion.
 Any behaviour by colleagues that raises concern regardless of source will be recorded and reported to the designated practitioner or appropriate agency.
-See Whistleblowing policy.
+Please refer to the 318 Education Trust Whistleblowing Policy.